TABLE OF CONTENTS

-There are a lot of avenues that subscription service providers can take when curating their product.
+There are a lot of avenues that subscription service providers can take when curating their products.
 Tracking trends, finding the right target audience, understanding the competitive market are all great steps to figure out which specific market is the best to dive into.
 Many businesses even decide to overlap into other industries such as adult subscriptions, technical service subscriptions, or health supplement subscriptions in order to add value to their current businesses.
 Perhaps the most predominant market within the continuity craze is apparel, specifically women’s clothing subscriptions.

-Subscription Clothing: Rent vs. Buy
+Subscription Apparel: Rent vs. Buy

 While there are many different avenues one can take in this market, two distinct ones are services that either allow the subscriber to rent or buy clothing.